THESANSKARILADKA/lol/README.md

 # Fork at your own risks

-* Saber is originally forked from [Shoko](https://github.com/gizmostuffin/Shoko)
+* it is originally forked from [Shoko](https://github.com/gizmostuffin/Shoko)
 * The repo is still under development and its unstable.
 * Fork it at ur own risks.

-The Support group can be reached out to at [fate union](https://t.me/fateunion), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [fate union](https://t.me/), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.